 - The most important thing you can do when blogging is avoid filler content — Avoid filler content when blogging

 As I mentioned previously, write as simply and concisely as possible.
 Your main aim is to produce direct, to-the-point content that delivers extreme value to your reader.

 6. Don’t Use Consecutive Sentences Starting with the Same Word

 The YOAST plugin also does a consecutive sentences check.
 This will determine whether you’ve used three or more sentences in a row starting with the same word (including headings).

 Don’t get me wrong, we all love a bit of triplication.
-(You know, the technique we were taught in English at school that produced an effective piece of writing.)
+(You know, the technique that we were taught produced an effective piece of writing in English class at school.)

 That said, starting the technique with the same word in each sentence is just not great from an SEO perspective.
 It won’t be nice to read.
 It will feel repetitive.
 It will lack flow.